CONTINUING EDUCATION FOR

 This workplace safety course focuses on the use of basic tools that many tradesmen handle on a daily basis.
 The class begins with a detailed look at ladders.
 Types, ratings, material, usage, inspections, and training are discussed in detail.
 A ladder inspection form is provided to guide students to employ a JOB SITE SAFETY PROCEDURES MANUAL for their field use.

 The second half of this course deals with commonly-used hand tools.
 Touching upon several categories ranging from non-powered, powered, pneumatic (nail guns), powder actuated and jacks.
 This section introduces the attendee to a wide range of topics dealing with hazard recognition, PPE requirements, basic safety tips, and training.

 During the ladder portion, there is an emphasis on the role of the competent person regarding safe procedures on the job site.
 This section is intended to illustrate and emphasize the job foreman’s personal obligations to those under his/her direction.

-This two-hour program is designed to give builders, remodelers, painters, and other construction contractors a vital overview of lead and safe procedures to have in place when working in the presence of this poisonous material.
+Designed to give builders, remodelers, painters, and other construction contractors a vital overview of lead and safe procedures to have in place when working in the presence of this poisonous material, the class will address:

 The history of lead and how it affects us; Safe work practices when lead is present; Protecting oneself while working; The concept of CCP: “Control, Clean, and Protect”; Dust Containment; Cleaning your site and yourself

 The emphasis of this course will focus on methods of field practices as well as decontamination procedures to protect the worker and their families.
 This course is not intended to provide required RRP certification training but to focus on keeping clients, workers and worker families safe from the poison engaged at our worksites.